What is Making Tax Digital?

 When does MTD for Income Tax Start?

 Making Tax Digital for Income Tax is a new requirement that will affect individuals who earn income outside of PAYE, such as those who are self-employed or receive property income.
-It’s being introduced in stages and will require affected individuals to keep digital records and submit updates to HMRC throughout the year, rather than just an annual tax return.
-This change is designed to make the tax system more efficient, accurate, and easier for taxpayers to manage.
+It is being introduced in stages, based on your total qualifying income.
+Total qualifying income means the combined gross income you receive from self-employment and rental income.

 What are the requirements?